Diagnosis

 • Blood tests.
 Blood tests are done to look for health conditions or substances that may affect the heart or heartbeat.

 • Electrocardiogram (ECG or EKG).
-This quick and painless test measures the electrical activity of the heart.
-Sticky patches called electrodes are placed on the chest and sometimes the arms and legs.
-Wires connect the electrodes to a computer, which prints or displays the test results.
-An ECG can show the heart rhythm and how slow or fast the heart is beating.
-It's the main test for diagnosing atrial fibrillation.
+This quick and painless test shows how the heart is beating.
+Sticky patches with sensors on them attach to the chest and sometimes the arms and legs.
+Wires connect the sensors to a computer, which prints or displays the test results.
+An ECG is the main test for diagnosing atrial fibrillation.

 • Implantable loop recorder.
 This device records the heartbeat continuously for up to three years.
-It's also called a cardiac event recorder.
+It also is called a cardiac event recorder.
 The device shows how the heart is beating while you do your daily activities.
 It may be used to see how often you have an AFib episode.
-Sometimes it's used to find rare episodes of AFib in those at high risk of the heart problem.
+Sometimes it's used to find rare episodes of AFib in those at high risk of the heart rhythm disorder.
 For example, you may need one if you've had an unexplained stroke.

 • Echocardiogram.
 Sound waves are used to create images of the beating heart.
 This test can show how blood flows through the heart and heart valves.

 • Exercise stress tests.
-These tests often involve walking on a treadmill or pedaling a stationary bike while the heart is monitored.
+These tests often involve walking on a treadmill or pedaling a stationary bike while the heart is checked.
 The tests show how the heart reacts to exercise.
-If you can't exercise, you may be given medicine that increases the heart rate like exercise does.
+If you can't exercise, you may be given medicine that affects the heart like exercise does.
 Sometimes echocardiogram is done during a stress test.

 • Chest X-ray.
 A chest X-ray shows the condition of the lungs and heart.